s2005/win-cli-mcp-server/docs/tasks/04-update-existing-tests-for-new-config-structure.md

 ### Testing Requirements

 - [ ] All test files are updated
-- [ ] New test files for migration are created
+- [ ] New test files for configuration validation are created
 - [ ] Test helpers have their own tests
 - [ ] Edge cases are covered (empty configs, partial configs)
 - [ ] Performance of tests is not significantly impacted